imec-int/PICANOL/README.md

 ##Unity project

 ###Issues
-1. Camera copy ==> make sure that if a screenshot is being taken, we also capture the camera position at that time to find the correct depth points
 2. Screenshot copy should show markers on top ==> Show2DDots
 3. screenshot should open automatically
 4. no first marker when pushing the GUI button to record screenshot! ==>